apigee/iloveapis2015-hmac-httpsignature/httpsig/callout/Readme.md

 ```

 In this example, the policy retrieves the signature from the specified
-location, rather than directly reading the Signature Header on the
+context variable, rather than directly reading the Signature Header on the
 request.
+It reads the `public-key` from a different context
+variable.